zry656565/cocos-docs/manual/studio/cocos-code-ide/binding-custom-class-to-lua/en.md

 ===
 ---

-This document targets to show how to bind a custom cpp class to lua runtime. **Not for details of luabinding**.IF you need more details for luabinding, reference to [Lua binding for custom class][Lua binding for custom class].
+This document targets to show how to bind a custom cpp class to lua runtime. **Not for details of luabinding**.

 Processes of all platforms are similar, to facilitate this, let's choose Mac runtime as example.

 ### Generate source code for runtime
 This assumes you have a cocos lua project in Cocos Code IDE named CocosLuaGame.

-* Source code of runtime is stored in < projectLocation >/frameworks/runtime-src, if this directory exist, skip next step.
+* Source code of runtime is stored in \<projectLocation>/frameworks/runtime-src, if this directory exist, skip next step.
 * Otherwise, you need generate source code for runtime by following steps:
   * Right click CocosLuaGame project
-  * Cocos Tools->Build Runtime...
+  * Cocos Tools->Add Native Codes Support...
-  * **Next** and **Next** until Runtime Builder Wizard is shown
+  * click **Generate** in **Create Native Source Wizard**
-  * Now the source code have been generated, click **Close**
+  * Now the source code have been generated

 ### Add CustomClass class in project